Project 1 - Decoding Records

 records in this file into plain ASCII and decimal numbers.

-text editor you might use.
+in any text editor you might use.

 Record and File Format